 Chronic lack of sleep can lead to serious long-term health problems.
 If you’ve tried everything and you still can’t sleep, don’t hesitate to visit a sleep laboratory to undergo a sleep study.
 You will usually be asked to come in two hours before bedtime, and while you sleep, electronic sensors will collect data that doctors can then use to figure out the best way to help you.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Abendroutine: 12 Tipps, die dir helfen, besser zu schlafenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Abendroutine: 12 Tipps, die dir helfen, besser zu schlafenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?